Electroconvulsive Treatment (ECT)

 It felt quite comforting, I guess.
 Because when you, you want to exit this life and you’ve made plans to do so, it feels very natural and very calm.
 So it’s very kind of, yes, it, it felt kind of c-, normal for me at that point in my life.
 It wasn’t frenzied, it wasn’t driven by sheer emotion, it was just very calm and very calculated.
 And I think that’s what concerned the, the consultant psychiatrist.

-For Tania said the idea of suicide “just came into my head” and “dominated every moment of my thinking”.
+For Tania the idea of suicide “just came into my head” and “dominated every moment of my thinking”.

-For Tania said the idea of suicide “just came into my head” and “dominated every moment of my thinking”.
+For Tania the idea of suicide “just came into my head” and “dominated every moment of my thinking”.

 Age at interview: 41